-Guide to agile software development: part 2 — what should a customer do?
+A customer’s guide to agile software development: part 2 — what should a customer do? - .PDF file.

 In this article, Shoosmiths looks at what any customer entering an agile software development project should do to ensure that it is geared up to implement such a project and that the documents governing the project adequately protect its position.